 You can improve research reproducibility with proper citation practices.
 Always cite your sources.
 Citation is required in several instances.
 Follow these guidelines:

-- Direct quotation: place verbatim text from another source in quotation marks, or indented text for longer quotes, and include a citation to the original source
+- Direct quotation: Place verbatim text from another source in quotation marks.
+Indent text for longer quotes.
+Include a citation to the original source.

 Note that the same rules apply to your own previously published work.
 When in doubt, include a citation.

 Citing an irrelevant source for the purpose of artificially inflating citation metrics is considered a breach of ethics.
 Only cite relevant sources that legitimately contribute to your paper according to the criteria outlined above.